KimFight/furima-32013/README.md

 ## Association
 - belongs_to   :user
+- belongs_to   :item
 - has_one      :order